Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

 \section{Experiment results and discussion}

-The detection models built in this paper are all based on Random Forest with Costs (RFC), which performed better than other classifiers in agitation detection studies \cite{spasojevic2021pilot}.
-The performance of RFC was evaluated by a two-fold cross-validation method.
-The area under the receiver operating characteristic (AUROC) was used as a performance metric, obtained by taking the average value from each fold.
-The resampling preprocessing methods were applied to the original training set to generate rebuilt training set, on which the RFC classifier were then trained.
-The parameter tuning of the classifier adopted the method of internal two-fold cross-validation.
-For the parameters of RFC, Number of Trees was set in the range of [30,50,70,90,110]; and Number of Predictors was set in the range of [1,4,7,10,...,34], where the upper limit was ceiling of half the feature number.
-The workstation was with Intel Xeon E3-1240 CPU and 8GB memory.
+The detection models built in this paper were all based on Random Forest with Costs (RFC), which performed better than other classifiers in our previous study \cite{spasojevic2021pilot}.
+An outer two-fold stratified cross-validation was used to split the dataset into primary training set and test set, each accounting for 50\% of the data.
+The resampling preprocessing methods were applied to the primary training set to generate undersampled training set, on which the RFC classifier were then trained.
+Furthermore, an inner two-fold cross-validation was used to tune the parameters of the classifier during the training process.
+For the parameters of RFC in MATLAB library, ``Number of Trees" was set in the range of [30,50,70,90,110]; and ``Number of Predictors to Sample" was set in the range of [1,4,7,10,...,34], which was calculated as $round\left (\frac{numf}{n} \right )\times step+1$.
+In the equation, $numf=67$ refers to the number of features in the dataset; $n=20$ is a constant that determines the step size between adjacent variables in the range by $round\left (\frac{numf}{n} \right )$, and the function $round\left ( \cdot \right )$ performs upward rounding; and $step=0,1,2,...,\frac{n}{2}+1$ determines the total number of variables in the range.
+The area under the receiver operating characteristic (AUROC) was used as evaluation metric, obtained by taking the average AUROC on the test sets across the two folds.
+The hardware comprised of Intel Xeon E3-1240 CPU and 8GB memory.
 The software environment was based on MATLAB 2021b.